Work your way on the web,

 8:30 – registration in the foyer.

-A buffet lunch will be provided for all workshop attendees, as well as plenty of refreshments during the day.
+A buffet lunch will be provided in the Ketelhuis from 13:00 to 14:00 for all workshop attendees, as well as plenty of refreshments during the day.

 Marktsteeg 1, Leiden.
-The old industrial Scheltema building in the centre of Leiden was the birthplace of the EECI conferences.
+The old industrial Scheltema building in the centre of Leiden was the location of the first GeeUp conference back in 2014.
 GeeUp revisits this venue for both the workshops and the conference day itself.
 It is only a short walk from Leiden Central station.
 The entrance is in the middle of the Marktsteeg alley.